-You may need administrative privileges on Windows NT, 2000, XP or Vista to successfully complete the installation or un-installation process.
+You may need administrative privileges on Windows XP/2003 and later to successfully complete the installation or un-installation process.

-Please uninstall any existing version of mxODBC Connect Client if you have one installed (see section 3.1.3 for details).
+Please uninstall any existing version of mxODBC Connect Client if you have one installed (see section 3.2.3 for details).